What Is The "Burnout Burger?" Understanding Cultural And Organizational Pressure

 Employees may believe they have no choices outside of adhering to these demands from their employers, as finding another job can compound stress and potentially put them in a place where they cannot afford to pay their bills.
 Over 60% of Americans were determined to be living paycheck to paycheck in 2023.
 In addition, one in ten Americans has no savings for emergencies or job loss situations.
 These factors and the fear of losing one's primary income can lead to burnout.

 When burnout is caused by systemic factors and a lack of work-life balance, it may be challenging for individuals to escape the cycle.
-Those who have control over their schedule and job security may have more control over self-care and reducing factors that lead to burnout.
+Those who have control over their schedule and job stability may have more control over self-care and reducing factors that lead to burnout.

 Is self-care enough to reduce burnout?